Shoppers buy earlier this holiday season

 Online sales increased 17.4 percent on Thanksgiving and 20.7 percent on Black Friday, compared with 2011, according to IBM Smarter Commerce, a unit of International Business Machines Corp that analyzes transactions from 500 U.S. retailers.

 Black Friday, the day after Thanksgiving, had traditionally been the kickoff to the holiday season for stores.
-This year, retailers such as Wal-Mart Stores Inc. and Target Corp. made their biggest push ever with special offers during the holiday itself.
+This year, retailers such as Walmart and Target made their biggest push ever with special offers during the holiday itself.

 "The Thanksgiving creep revitalized the thrill for people," said Wendy Liebmann, chief executive of WSL Strategic Retail.
 "It got people excited to go out.
 But it pulled a lot of sales forward."